Lorain, Ohio: Economy

 CenturyTel of Ohio is based in Lorain.

 Top employers

 According to the city's 2013 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 The Lorain International Festival is an annual summer festival featuring a pageant.
+The Fire Fish Festival is an annual September event to support the independent artists and celebrate Lorain's heritage while giving hope for the future.

 The Lorain Palace Theatre opened in 1928 and continues operating.
+The Lorain Historical Society (formerly named Black River Historical Society) has been in operation since 1981, and seeks to preserve Lorain's rich history through exhibits, programs, and research.

 Parks and recreation

 There are 51 parks managed by the city parks and recreation department, a total of 583 acres.

-Lakeview Park

 Lakeview Park is bisected by West Erie Avenue, with the northern section being managed by the Lorain County Metro Parks and the southern by the city.
 The park was established in 1917 under Mayor Leonard M. Moore as a way of providing more publicly-accessible space on the lakefront.
 The park features a beach, rose garden, various recreational facilities, bathhouse, concession stand, several gazebos and picnic shelters, and lawn bowling.

-There is a sculpture shaped as an Easter basket built in 1935 with local Amherst sandstone, and dedicated on April 3, 1941, as the "floral basket".
+There is a sculpture shaped as an Easter basket built in 1935.
 Traditionally, families in Lorain, in celebration of Easter, take an annual photo at the basket.

 The rose garden was dedicated in 1932, and has 2,500 roses in 48 beds.
 The shape of the garden, a wheel with eight spokes, is the Rotary International emblem in honor of the 17 community organizations that funded the garden initially, including the Lorain Rotary.
 The garden was restored in 2005 and roses are planted to honor and commemorate those that had ties to the community or garden itself in city history.